Base and superstructure: Walter Rodney

-Walter Rodney, the Guyanese political activist and African historian, discussed the role of Marx's superstructure in the context of development cycles and colonialism.
+Walter Rodney, the Guyanese political activist and African historian, in the 1970s discussed the role of Marx's superstructure in the context of development cycles and colonialism.
 Rodney states that while most countries follow a developmental structure that evolves from feudalism to capitalism, China is an exception to this rule and skipped the capitalism step: The explanation is very complex, but in general terms the main differences between feudal Europe and feudal China lay in the superstructure – i.e. in the body of beliefs, motivations and sociopolitical institutions which derived from the material base but in turn affected it.
 In China, religious, educational and bureaucratic qualifications were of utmost importance, and government was in the hands of state officials rather than being run by the landlords on their own feudal estates.
 By extension this means that the Marxist development cycle is malleable due to cultural superstructures, and is not an inevitable path.
 Rather the role of the superstructure allows for adaptation of the development cycle, especially in a colonial context.

+Rodney died in 1980, however, and did not have time to witness the effects of the Chinese economic reform of the 1980s ("socialist market economy") that arguably had made China the most powerful capitalist country of the world by 2016.